Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/custom-pass-create-gameobject.md

 - [Create a Material from a full-screen shader graph](#material-from-fullscreen-shadergraph).
 - [Create a Material from a full-screen Custom Pass shader](#material-from-fullscreen-custompass).

+You can also create the material and its shader directly from the **FullScreen Material** property in the [Custom Pass Volume](custom-pass-reference.md) Inspector by using the **New** dropdown with the following options:

+- **ShaderGraph**: Creates a new material or material variant from a new shader graph asset based on the **Fullscreen Basic HDRP** shader graph template.
+This is ideal for building fullscreen effects visually without writing shader code.
+- **Handwritten Shader**: Creates a new handwritten shader using the HDRP fullscreen Custom Pass template.
+This is ideal if you prefer writing HLSL code for maximum control.

 <a name="material-from-fullscreen-shadergraph"></a>

 ### Create a Material from a full-screen Shader graph